dotnet/docs/docs/core/linux-prerequisites.md

 For more information about the dependencies, see [Self-contained Linux applications](https://github.com/dotnet/core/blob/master/Documentation/self-contained-linux-apps.md).

-## Installing .NET Core prerequisites with the native installers
+## Installing .NET Core dependencies with the native installers

 .NET Core native installers are available for supported Linux distributions/versions.
 The native installers require admin (sudo) access to the server.
 The advantage of using a native installer is that all of the .NET Core native dependencies are installed.
 Native installers also install the .NET Core SDK system-wide.